firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Tutorial/Initial-Setup/Setting-Up-Template.rst

 It will create initial configuration files, which we will edit in later sections.

-Now you're ready to launch FireSim simulations!
-Hit Next to learn how to run single-node simulations.
+Hit Next to continue with the guide.